 It’s easy to miss the comforts of home when traveling-particularly when accommodations are anything but comfortable.
 When you play host, take a moment to ensure your guests feel right at home by creating a warm and welcoming space.
 With a little extra effort in your guest room design, you can arrange a wonderful, cozy space for your friends, family, and other guests enjoy during their stay in your home.

 When it comes to the guest room, the bed can make or break the room.
 No amount of decorations or amenities can make up for uncomfortable sleeping accommodations.
 Of course, no two people are alike, and most guests will have their own preferences for bed firmness, temperature, and so on.
+You can get varied options on the internet if you do research on mattresses.
+However, you can look for a Sleep Education guide to learn about different beds and their benefits, which can help you decide what to choose for the guest bedroom.
+For instance, you could get a USB charging port with a Raffia adjustable bed for the convenience of guests.

 It’s best to pick a high-quality mattress which is neither particularly firm or soft.
 Instead, choose a medium-firm mattress (paired with a softer mattress topper guests can use if they’d like) which allows your guests the luxury of a choice between the two options.
 It took us a while to work out exactly what we wanted, there is just so much choice out there you see.
 In particular, we were drawn to a sleepify latex mattress which looked like the peak of comfort, and it is still on our list, however in the end we resorted to something else which would do for the time being.
 You never know what the comfort preferences of your guests so to have two options was a bonus for us.
 Perhaps we’ll just have to have the other for our own pleasure!